-If switching providers or getting insurance for the first time, here’s what you need to start a car insurance policy.
+Switching providers or getting insurance for the first time?
+Here’s what you need to start a car insurance policy.

-Before you purchase car insurance, it’s important to shop around.
-Check out our review of the best car insurance companies to see which is best for you when it comes to coverage options, cost, customer service, and more.
-We encourage you to collect several quotes.
-You can start by using the tool below or calling our team at (855) 518-0148 to get free, personalized quotes seven days a week.
+Shopping around for an auto insurance policy will help you find the best deals.
+Check out our review of the top car insurance companies to see which is best for you when it comes to coverage options, cost, customer service, and more.
+You can start by using the tool below or calling our team at (844) 246-8209 to get free, personalized car insurance quotes seven days a week.

 - What Documents Do You Need For Car Insurance?

-- What Do You Need To Make Changes To Your Policy?
+- What Do You Need To Make Changes To Your Insurance Coverage?

 - How To Get Car Insurance